-Shorty took out a pack of cigarette papers and fashioned a slim roll-up.
+Shorty took out a pack of fag papers and started to roll up.
 “At least we got a good haul of phones.”

 “Come on, Griller.
-I passed you ‘arf a dozen I lifted from them carol singers.
-What’ve you done wiv ’em?”
+I passed you ‘arf a dozen I lifted from them carol singers.”
+He blinked at me and his shoulder twitched.
+“What did you do wiv ’em?”

 Shorty grabbed the bag.
 “It’s empty!”